DEXRON: 1937 – Motor Oil

-1939 – Hydra-Matic Drive "Fluid"
+1939 – Hydra-Matic Drive Fluid

 Released in 1939, the 1940–1949 GM Hydra-Matic Drive was used by the Oldsmobile, Cadillac, and Pontiac divisions.
 The Hydra-Matic Drive used a specialized lubricant called GM Transmission Fluid No. 1.
-By using the term "Fluid" rather than "Oil" they hoped to discourage the previously accepted practice of using S.A.E 20 engine oil.
-This fluid was composed of a Group 1 base oil and additives to reduce oxidation, foaming, rust, corrosion, varnish, and sludge build-up.
-This was the world's first automatic transmission fluid designed for the world's first mass-produced automatic transmission.
+By using the term "fluid" rather than "oil," they hoped to discourage the previously accepted practice of using SAE 20 engine oil.
+This fluid was composed of a Group 1 base oil and additives to reduce oxidation, foaming, rust, corrosion, varnish, and sludge buildup.
+This was the world's first automatic transmission fluid, designed for the world's first mass-produced automatic transmission.

-This fluid had cold weather performance problems which led to the need for an improved fluid; the Type "A" fluid in 1949.
+This fluid had cold-weather performance problems, which led to the need for an improved fluid, the Type "A" fluid, in 1949.
 The Hydra-Matic drive fluid was only available at GM dealerships.
-As a result, regular S.A.E.
-20 engine oil was being used in its place at filling stations and repair garages.
+As a result, regular SAE 20 engine oil was being used in its place at filling stations and repair garages.
 Engine oil was only approved as a temporary fill fluid and led to transmission problems.

 1949 – Type "A" Fluid

 In 1949, General Motors (GM) established an Automatic Transmission Fluid (ATF) Committee (GM ATF Committee).
-The GM ATF committee established fluid specifications and a qualification procedure to eliminate the unsatisfactory fluids and at the same time provide the car owner with a means of identifying qualified fluids.
+The GM ATF committee established fluid specifications and a qualification procedure to eliminate unsatisfactory fluids and, at the same time, provide the car owner with a means of identifying qualified fluids.
 The GM ATF Committee released a new Type "A" fluid specification.
 GM partnered with the Armour Research Foundation for fluid and qualification testing.
 Fluids that met the GM qualification requirements were issued an Armour Qualification (AQ) license number of AQ-ATF-xxx.
 Example (AQ-ATF-101).
 The license number had to be displayed on the fluid container.

-As a result, qualified GM automatic transmission fluid was made available at retailers and service garages everywhere.
+As a result, qualified GM automatic transmission fluid was made available at retailers and service garages in many places.

-From 1949 to 1951 there were only two licensed fluids:
+From 1949 to 1951, there were only two licensed fluids: